Comments Off on Connie Thiessen fonds, 2020, 5 cm.

 Conference of Historic Peace Churches fonds, 1940, 27 pages

 The Conference of Historic Peace Churches (CHPC) was organized 22 July 1940 in Waterloo, Ontario. in anticipation of the immanent introduction of compulsory military service in Canada.
-Churches represented were the Brethren in Christ, Mennonite Brethren in Christ, Old Order Mennonite, Amish Mennonite, Society of Friends, Brethren, Old Order Dunkard and the Onatrio sections of the Mennonite Brethren and General Conference Mennonites.
+Churches represented were the Brethren in Christ, Mennonite Brethren in Christ, Old Order Mennonite, Amish Mennonite, Society of Friends, Brethren, Old Order Dunkard and the Onatrio Mennonite Brethren and General Conference Mennonite conferences.

 During the war years, the CHPC was largely responsible for the interpretation of nonristant faith to the government, especially as the convictions of peace churches related to problems of miliary service.
 With the establishment of Alternative Service for conscientious objectors, the CHPC provided spiritual oversight for men in alternative service.

-An early initiative of the CHPC was an effort to register and issue certificates to men of military age.
-These certificates could be presented and become part of the official record when the men were called to register under the National Resources Mobilization Act (NRMA).
-Several of the Ontario registrars accepted the CHPC registrations and granted those holding them conscientious objector status without requring the men to appear in person at a mobilization board hearing.
+An early initiative of the CHPC was an effort to register and issue certificates to men of military age who were church members, or were unbaptized members of church-affilitated families These certificates could be presented and become part of the official record when the men were called to register under the National Resources Mobilization Act (NRMA).
+Several of the Ontario registrars accepted the CHPC registrations and granted the young men holding them conscientious objector status without requring them to appear in person at a mobilization board hearing.

 In western Canada, leaders of the Northwest Mennonite Conference, who had close links to the Ontario peace churches, also prepared CHPC registration forms for their young men of military age.
 Some other Mennonite leaders in western Canada simply suggested that their young men write the word “Mennonite” across the face of their NRMA registration forms.
 There was disappointment when the registrars in western Canada refused to recognize the CHPC registrations or the modified NRMA registrations.
 The western registrars insisted that the young men appear personally before a mobilization board to explain their religious convictions.
-The registrars then assessed the sincerity or validity of evidence provided by the young men and rejected the testimony of a signficant number of the men seeking conscientious objector status.
-They could then be called, as needed, for military training and service.
+The registrars then assessed the sincerity or validity of evidence provided by the young men.
+Several western registrars initially rejected the testimony of a signficant number of the men seeking conscientious objector status.
+That resulted in some difficult negotiations.
+The men whose applications were rejected could be. and some were, called, as needed, for military training and service.

 Scope and Content